CHIEF EXECUTIVE OFFICER

 Currently, he’s a candidate for Executive MSc in Cities from the London School of Economics, having previously attended the University of Minnesota and the University of Michigan’s Executive Leadership Institute.
 He earned a certificate in Human Centered Design at Stanford’s d.school.

-As Vice President of Administration, Shanaya oversees organizational health and effectiveness of Finance, Operations, and Human Resource functions.
+As Chief Operating Officer, Shanaya oversees organizational health and effectiveness of Finance, Operations, and Human Resource functions.
 She served as Co-Interim CEO in 2022 during a 6-month transition in leadership.

 Shanaya is a strategic thought leader, community advocate, and artist known for being a results-driven, transformational, truth-teller.
 She is a builder and facilitator of growth who utilizes focused strategy, connection-making, and an abundance mindset to promote resources and drive action.
 For more than 15 years she has partnered across sectors including nonprofit, government, corporations, and the arts community to implement systems of change that include programmatic development, building organizational cultures, strategic efficiency, and operational excellence.

-Shanaya holds professional certifications from University of St. Thomas, Executive Education.
+In 2023, Shanaya was one of the 16 leaders selected to represent the Twin Cities region as part of the prestigious Minnesota Young American Leaders Program cohort.
+She holds professional certifications from University of St. Thomas Executive Education.
 In 2020, she led youth programming for Twin Cities nonprofit, The BrandLab, which was honored as a Standout Diversity Program and highlighted in Forbes.
 Shanaya has been awarded competitive opportunities and grant funding for her artistic and community endeavors from the Minnesota Humanities Center, American Craft Council, Minnesota State Arts Board, and Minnesota Department of Employment and Economic Development.

-As Vice President of Amplification, Marc oversees the organization’s Communication functions, consisting of content creation, marketing, narrative and events.
+As Chief Brand Officer, Marc oversees the organization’s Branding and Communication functions, consisting of content creation, marketing, narrative and events.
 In 2022, he served as Co-Interim CEO during a 6-month transition in leadership.
 He joined AALF in August 2021, after a 20-year career in the media industry.

 Marc has worked in senior management for TV networks and has owned a journalism training academy in California.
 His passion lies in the creation of video, digital and written media content.
 Marc holds a bachelor’s degree in journalism from the University of Washington and earned a master’s degree in political science from the University of Minnesota.
 He later became a National Political Correspondent with CNN, reporting from various locations around the globe.
 Marc got his on-air start at WCCO-TV in Minneapolis.

-As Vice President of Network Alignment, Niila oversees the development of the AALF volunteer network with the core strategies of network management, network insights and leadership development.
-She was promoted to the Vice President role in 2022, after joining AALF in 2021 as a Senior Program Director.
+As Chief Strategic Engagement Officer, Niila oversees the development of the AALF volunteer network with the core strategies of network management, network insights and leadership development.
+She was promoted to the Vice President/Officer role in 2022, after joining AALF in 2021 as a Senior Program Director.

 Niila is passionate and energetic community leader who has worked with nonprofit organizations for more than 15 years.
 She carries a zest for developing collective strategies to increase community access, wealth and opportunities.
 Highly skilled in creating partnerships, Niila centers her work on being a catalyst for transformative change, in the Alignment function of AALF’s mission.
 She also carries a wealth of experience as a DEI trainer, bringing the core values of equity, inclusion and justice in what she advocates for Black and LGBTQ+ communities.